-NOTE: The Seigen Forest trail system continues to remain OPEN 7 days a week, during daylight hours.
-When visiting the trails, please practice “Leave no Trace” ethos and maintain proper social distancing.
-If you enjoy the trails, consider donating to the Germanna Foundation to help support their upkeep.
+The Siegen Forest trail system is OPEN 7 days a week, during daylight hours.
+When visiting the trails, please practice “Leave no Trace” ethos.
+If you enjoy the trails, consider donating to Historic Germanna to help support their upkeep.
 Thank you!

-Consider becoming a member of the Germanna Foundation ($50/year) where you will help support:
+Consider becoming a member of Historic Germanna ($50/year) where you will help support:

 - The trail system of the 170 acre Siegen Forest behind the Fort Germanna Visitor Center

 - Water access to launch kayaks and canoes onto the Rapidan River.
 Download Application for river access form (pdf)